-Since opening a month ago The Community Hub has focused on supporting our most vulnerable residents.
-It has already helped so many people across Doncaster and with the lockdown being extended, the support offered by the Hub is being extended too.
-It will now be a central point of support for any issues that have arisen due to the coronavirus.
+Since opening The Community Hub has focused on supporting our most vulnerable residents.
+It has already helped so many people across Doncaster.
+It is a central point of support for any issues that have arisen due to the coronavirus.

 Contact our Community Hub